 News

-Aside from Texas-based Firefly, only five countries have pulled off a successful lunar landing: the Soviet Union, the U.S., ...
+Aside from Texas-based Firefly, only five countries have pulled off a successful lunar landing: the Soviet Union, the U.S., China, India and Japan.
+And only the U.S. has put astronauts on the moon, ...

 NASA, for its part, had already spotted the wreckage.
 About a week after the crash, the Lunar Reconnaissance Orbiter passed ...